cran-task-views/Databases/README.md

 issue to the [Github repository of this task view](https://github.com/terrytangyuan/ctv-databases) .

+The `ctv` package supports these Task Views.
+Its functions `install.views` and `update.views` allow, respectively, installation or update of packages from a given Task View; the option `coreOnly` can restrict operations to packages labeled as *core* below.

-Suggestions and corrections by Achim Zeileis, Kirill Müller, and Hannes Mühleisen (as well as others I may have forgotten to add here) are gratefully acknowledged.
+Suggestions and corrections by Achim Zeileis, Kirill Müller, Hannes Mühleisen, and Rich FitzJohn (as well as others I may have forgotten to add here) are gratefully acknowledged.

 **Relational Databases**